Tuesday, December 17, 2019

 3. The “all” for whom we’re told Christ gave himself a ransom in 1 Timothy 2:6 will be saved.

-4. The “all” for whom we’re told Christ gave himself a ransom includes all mankind (1 Tim.
-2:4-5).
+Since the “all” for whom we’re told Christ gave himself a ransom includes all mankind (1 Tim.
+2:4-5), it follows that all mankind will be saved.

 [Note: For a fuller defense of this argument, see my three-part series on Christ’s ransoming work (click here for the study)]